naoufelfrioui/Object-detection-android/README.md

 1. After the initial installation (1 - 5)
 2. Run `npm start` in server folder to start the nodejs server in development mode
+3. Open neu command line window
-3. Run `npm start` in client folder to start the angular server in development mode
+4. Run `npm start` in client folder to start the angular server in development mode
-4. Navigate to http://localhost:4200/ to access the UI
+5. Navigate to http://localhost:4200/ to access the UI

 ## Production